-Gap insurance covers the difference between what a leased or financed car is worth and how much the driver owes.
-Like any other type of insurance, the cost of gap insurance varies depending on the car’s value and the driver’s risk characteristics, such as age and claims history.
+A gap insurance policy covers the difference between what a leased or financed car is worth and how much the driver owes Like any other type of insurance, the cost of gap insurance varies depending on the car’s value and the driver’s risk characteristics, such as age and claims history.

 How to Get Cheap Gap Insurance

 Some car leases include gap insurance at no added cost.
 But besides this free coverage, buying gap insurance from your normal car insurance company is usually the cheapest option.
 On average, gap insurance will only add around 5% to 6% to your comprehensive and collision cost.
 But since gap insurance is a relatively uncommon kind of coverage, not every insurance company offers it.

 If your insurer does not provide gap insurance, it’s a good idea to compare quotes and see if it would be worth switching companies.
 If not, some companies offer standalone gap insurance policies.
 Also, if you are financing a car through a bank or credit union, these institutions will usually offer gap insurance upfront for anywhere from $200 to $700.

 How Much Is Gap Insurance from a Dealer?

 Dealerships are often the most expensive source of gap insurance, costing around $400 to $700 up front.
 If you are buying gap insurance that is rolled into your loan, bear in mind that you will be paying interest on the gap insurance premium as well as the rest of the loan’s balance.
 As a result, you’ll actually end up paying more than the original cost.
 This also comes into play wherever else you might get auto financing and gap insurance at the same time, including banks and credit unions.